 - Ÿ High Quality Product Offerings.
-We focus on creating product lines featuring high quality women's and men's apparel and accessories, designed internally by our design teams, which include business attire, weekend clothes, swimwear, loungewear, outerwear, wedding and special occasion attire, shoes, bags, belts and jewelry.
-Our collection includes luxury items such as European milled cashmere sweaters and jackets, women's and men's suits made in Italy, men's haberdashery (which offers fine men's shirts), footwear made in Italy and English leather accessories.
-Our collection also includes styled classics such as our broken-in chinos, cable knit sweaters and Legacy blazers.
+We focus on creating product assortments featuring high quality women's and men's apparel and accessories, designed internally by our design teams, which include business attire, weekend clothes, swimwear, loungewear, outerwear, wedding and special occasion attire, shoes, bags, belts and jewelry.
+Our product assortments include luxury items such as European milled cashmere sweaters and jackets, women's and men's suits made in Italy, men's haberdashery (which offers fine men's shirts), footwear made in Italy and English leather accessories.
+Our product assortments also include styled classics such as our broken-in chinos, cable knit sweaters and Legacy blazers.
 We also offer "twists" on our products with items such as our English silk tie belts, which use traditional necktie designs for women's and men's belts.
-In addition, we have introduced limited edition luxury items, such as hand-beaded skirts and double-faced cashmere jackets, which we believe elevates the overall perception of our brand and are intended to encourage customers not to delay purchases.
-We focus throughout the J.Crew collection on high quality design, fabric and construction. - Ÿ Multiple Sales Channels Producing "Seamless Retailing."
-We sell our products through multiple sales channels, including our retail and factory stores, our J.Crew catalog and our Internet website, providing our customers the flexibility to shop in the setting they prefer.
-We encourage our customers to make purchases through all of our sales channels-a concept we refer to as "seamless retailing," and over 58% of the households in our customer database shop in multiple sales channels.
+In addition, we use a multi-tiered pricing strategy of offering a product assortment ranging from casual t-shirts and broken-in chinos at lower price points, to cashmere items and limited edition "collection" items, such as dresses, hand-beaded skirts and double-faced cashmere jackets at higher price points.
+We believe our "collection" items elevate the overall perception of our brand, while our multi-tiered pricing structure maintains a more accessible atmosphere.
+We focus throughout our product assortments on high quality design, fabric and construction. - Ÿ Multiple Sales Channels Producing "Seamless Retailing."
+We sell our products through multiple sales channels, including our retail and factory stores, our J.Crew catalog and our Internet websites, providing our customers the flexibility to shop in the setting they prefer.
+We encourage our customers to make purchases through all of our sales channels-a concept we refer to as "seamless retailing," and over 61% of the households in our customer database shop in multiple sales channels.
 Over 30% of our Internet customers reported that they had received a catalog in the mail prior to their Internet purchase, which we believe shows that our catalog drives sales on our Internet channel.
-Through our "We'll Find it For You" service a customer in one of our retail stores who desires to purchase an item that is out of stock in that store or available only through our catalog can be connected via a "redphone" telephone hotline located in the store to our customer service center to obtain the desired item directly by mail from another retail store or from our distribution center.
+Through our "We'll Find it For You"SM service a customer in one of our retail stores who desires to purchase an item that is out of stock in that store or available only through our catalog can be connected via a "redphone" telephone hotline located in the store to our customer service center to obtain the desired item directly by mail from another retail store or from our distribution center.